danfuzz/samizdat/doc/language-guide/03-functions.md

 The remaining forms of yield are associated with looping constructs and are described along with those constructs.

+#### Default yield

+In many, but not all, cases, a block that does not end with an explicit yield (of some sort) defaults to yielding void.

+As a way to strike the balance between total safety and practical convenience, in cases where an unintentionally "leaked" value is unlikely to cause harm, a block-final expression is treated as the yield of the block.

+In particular, this is only the case when the block in question does *not* bind a named (`/name`) or implicit (e.g. `return` binding) nonlocal exit.
+In such contexts, if you want to yield void, you have to do so explicitly.

 ### The empty closure